image stacy reynaud

-West Vancouver Council moved unanimously to commence community consultation and draft a bylaw that would address form and character in West Vancouver homes.
+West Vancouver Council moved unanimously to commence community consultation and draft a bylaw addressing form and character in West Vancouver homes.
 Jeremy Shepherd, North Shore News.

 You can watch the 'boisterous' council meeting on video and read the full meeting agenda from October 20th here.